muink/luci-app-natter/README.md

 4. Upload and install ipk
 5. Reboot if the app is not automatically added in page
 6. Goto **Network --> Natter**
-7. If after program update.
-LuCI is not working properly, please reinstall luci-app-natter.

 ### Build